AlfonsoJLuna/chip8swemu/README.md

 # chip8swemu

-chip8swemu is a multiplatform CHIP-8 and Super-CHIP emulator written in C.
+Multiplatform CHIP-8 and Super-CHIP emulator written in C.

+Get the latest release: https://github.com/AlfonsoJLuna/chip8swemu/releases

+### About CHIP-8

+CHIP-8 is an interpreted programming language designed to make easier the writing of simple games for some home computers based on the RCA CDP1802 processor in the late 1970s.

+An extension of the CHIP-8 instruction set called Super-CHIP was introduced in 1991 initially for use on the HP48 graphing calculators.

 ## Features

-* CHIP-8 and Super-CHIP instructions support.
+* Compatible with CHIP-8 and Super-CHIP instructions.
-* Cross-platform support through [SDL2](http://libsdl.org): tested on Windows, but should work on Linux and macOS with minor or no changes.
+* Cross-platform support through [SDL2](http://libsdl.org).
+Only tested on Windows, but should work on Linux and macOS with minor or no changes.
 * Uses [imgui](https://github.com/ocornut/imgui) for the user interface.
 * Native file selection dialog on Windows.
 * Configurable instructions per second rate (840Hz by default).
 * Configurable color palette.
-* Configuration stored in a config.ini file.

-The emulator core (`chip8.h`, `chip8.c`) depends only on standard C99 libraries so it can be easily reusable in other projects.
-The [chip8duino](https://github.com/AlfonsoJLuna/chip8duino) game console uses it as a library.
+The emulator core (`chip8.h`, `chip8.c`) is written as an independent and easily reusable library that can be included in other projects, with no other dependencies than the standard C99 libraries.
+The [chip8duino](https://github.com/AlfonsoJLuna/chip8duino) game console uses it as is.

+### Known issues

+* Some games (Blitz for CHIP-8, Mines for Super-CHIP) doesn't work properly if the screen wraps vertically, but other games need that feature.
+The wrapping should be configurable for better compatibility.
+* DXY0 instruction should draw an 8x16 sprite when used in low resolution mode, but no game depends on it.

 ## Screenshots